• Skip to primary navigation

 4. Storage: Store balls in an air tight container at room temperature for upto 1 week

-5. Freezing: These energy balls freeze well.
-Pop them into an air tight container, or ziplock bag and freeze for upto 1 month.
-To defrost, let them come to room temperature.
-This seems to work better than microwaving them.
+5. Freezing: These energy balls freeze well.ย Pop them into an air tight container, or ziplock bag and freeze for upto 1 month.ย To defrost, let them come to room temperature.ย This seems to work better than microwaving them.

 Note: Sugars contained in this recipe are from naturally occurring sugars in fruits, vegetables or other natural sweeteners.
+Calories have been calculated for your convenience using My Fitness Pal and are based on the ingredients listed in the recipe card.

 More Dairy Free Sweets